Religion in Myanmar

-Myanmar (Burma) is a Buddhist majority country with a significant minority population residing in the country.
+Myanmar (formerly Burma) is a Buddhist majority country with a significant minority of Christians and other groups residing in the country.

+Buddhism is a part of Myanmar culture.
 Section 361 of the Constitution states that "The Union recognizes the special position of Buddhism as the faith professed by the great majority of the citizens of the Union."

-According to both the 2016 census of the Burmese government Buddhism is the dominant religion, of 88% of the population, practiced especially by the Bamar, Rakhine, Shan, Mon, Karen people and Chinese ethnic groups.
+According to the 2014 census of the Burmese government Buddhism is the dominant religion, of 87.9% of the population, practiced especially by the Bamar, Rakhine, Shan, Mon and Chinese ethnic groups.
 Bamar people also practice the Burmese folk religion under the name of Buddhism.
-The new constitution provides for the freedom of religion; however, it also grants broad exceptions that allow the regime to restrict these rights at will.
-Ethnic minorities practice Christianity (6.3%, particularly the Chin, Kachin and Karen people), Islam (4.1%, particularly the Rohingya, Malay, Burmese Chinese and Burmese Indian), and Hinduism (0.5%, particularly by Burmese Indians).
+The 2008 constitution provides for the freedom of religion; however, it also grants broad exceptions that allow the regime to restrict these rights at will.

+Ethnic minorities practice Christianity (6.2%, particularly the Chin, Kachin and Karen people), Islam (4.3%, particularly the Rohingya, Malay, Burmese Chinese and Burmese Indian), and Hinduism (0.5%, particularly by Burmese Indians).

 Nat worship is common in Myanmar.
 Nats are named spirits and shrines can be seen around the country, either standing alone, or as part of Buddhist temples.
 Nat worship has a relationship with Myanmar Buddhism and there is a recognised pantheon of 37 nats.

 Census statistics

 Note: the figures of Burma's Muslim population is divided into two.
-One that ignores the people who are believed to be not citizens of Burma and the other that includes them.
-Without these people in the demographics, the Muslim population will only be as low as 2.3℅ of the whole population of Burma, according to the census conducted by the Burmese Government.
+One that exclude non-citizens like Rohingyas who are ordinary residents and the other that includes them.
+In latter, the Muslim population will only be as low as 2.3% of the whole population of Burma, according to the census conducted by the Burmese Government.

-Religion by State/Region
+Religion by state / region

 Buddhism is the majority religion in all Regions and Kayin State, Kachin State, Mon State, Shan State and Kayah State.
 Most Bamar, Shan, Mon, Rakhine, Karen and many ethnic groups of Myanmar follow Theravada Buddhism.
 Some Chinese people people follow Mahayana Buddhism.
 Christianity is the majority religion in Chin State.
-And There's a significant Christian population in Kachin State and Kayah State.
+And there's a significant Christian population in Kachin State and Kayah State.
 Most Chin, Kachin and Karenni people follow Christianity.